 Youth who need mental health services as they are entering the adult mental health system are often not well supported: less than 20 per cent receive appropriate treatment — a figure close to the number of children receiving needed mental health services.

-As part of our mandate, the MHCC has been working with partners to advance the mental health of youth and emerging adults.
-Have a look at some resources we have developed.
+As part of our mandate, we are working with our partners to advance the mental health of infants, children, youth, and emerging adults.
+The resources we’ve developed include the following: